Homemade Tomato Ketchup

 You only need a few basic ingredients to make perfect, healthy ketchup.

 - Onions for the taste.
 Yes, onions are also a low-carb vegetable.
 Not the lowest, but since we’re not using too many of them, it’s fine!

 - Crystal Sweetener – You can use regular honey, sugar, coconut sugar, or erythritol to replace the sugar.
-You can also pick another keto-friendly sweetener.
-Make sure to read my sweetener guide to make the best choice!

 - Apple Cider Vinegar to add the typical bitter ketchup taste.